alexbfree/thesis/src/chapter-7.md

 Thesis Conclusion
 -----------------
+- frame this chapter as a call to arms
 - recap HDR field as contribution
 - recap the findings of the thesis and the map of the landscape
 - recap the obstacles, insights and opportunities